Sole Trustee move to buy-in

-At the outset, the trustees, especially the MNTs, wanted to retain their involvement in the valuation negotiations with the company.
+At the outset, the trustees, especially the MNTs, wanted to retain their involvement in the running of the scheme.
 However, during discussions they were reassured that the proposed structure would enhance effectiveness.
 The establishment of a Consultative Committee with a broad monitoring role was key to allaying their concerns.
-The Committee is made up of members of LawDeb Pension Trustees, the company’s Pensions Manager, one of the retired MNTs and another person not previously involved with the scheme.
+The Committee was made up of members of LawDeb Pension Trustees, the company’s Pensions Manager, one of the retired MNTs and another person not previously involved with the scheme.

 All retiring trustees were adequately indemnified.

 The scheme’s advisers have been rationalised and the division of responsibilities between the company, advisers and LawDeb Pension Trustees agreed.
 This realignment has led to more efficient and cost-effective governance which provided a structure able to negotiate the steps necessary for a buy-in of the scheme’s liabilities.

 Move to buy-in

 Within six months of the switch to sole trusteeship indicative buy-in quotations were obtained from three insurers.
 These showed a shortfall in assets versus the bulk annuity premium which was more than the contributions committed by the company under the Schedule of Contributions.
 It was agreed that general market pricing would be monitored and that an active dialogue would be maintained between the trustee and one of the insurers, which would provide regular pricing updates.

 That insurer went on to offer to reduce its bid, but would only do so if the trustee entered into exclusive negotiations.
 This was agreed and the sponsor indicated its willingness to fund any shortfall by way of a single premium, so long as it did not exceed the existing committed contributions.